-The commercial sector, which is also commonly referred to as the "seafood industry", comprises the wild-catch sector (which for practical reasons includes pearling) and the aquaculture sector.
+The commercial sector, which is also commonly referred to as the "seafood industry", comprises the wild-catch sector and the aquaculture sector.
+For practical reasons the "seafood industry" also includes other commercial non-food producing sectors such as pearling.

 [The scope of the FRDC description of the industry's sectors has evolved over time.
-The original term used to describe the industry has changed from the "fishing industry" to the "fishing and aquaculture industry", acknowledging the increasing importance of aquaculture.
-Commercial fishing and aquaculture are generally regarded as separate sectors within the seafood industry.]
+The original term-used to describe the industry has changed from the "fishing industry" to "Australian fishing and aquaculture", acknowledging that the FRDC invests heavily in public good research for which there may be little or no commercial outcome and: